Cloud Setup

 Setting up Google Cloud Access

-To start the XLT gce_admin tool to manage load test machines, you need to set up GCP access first using Google’s gcloud command line tool.
-In order to do this, download and install the Google Cloud SDK for your platform.
-Follow the directions to setup the SDK.
+To use the XLT gce_admin tool to manage load test machines, you first need to set up GCP access using Google’s gcloud command-line tool.
+To do this, download and install the Google Cloud SDK for your platform.
+Follow the directions to set up the SDK.

-Add the Cloud SDK command line tools to your PATH and enable command completion if you want to.
-In any case, restart your shell after the installation and run gcloud init to initialize the gcloud environment.
-This will prompt you to log in using your Google user account - log in (in your browser) and click Allow to grant permission to access Google Cloud resources.
+Add the Cloud SDK command line tools to your PATH and enable command completion if desired.
+In any case, restart your shell after installation and run gcloud init to initialize the gcloud environment.
+This will prompt you to log in using your Google user account.
+Log in (in your browser) and click Allow to grant permission to access Google Cloud resources.

-At the command prompt, select a Google Cloud project from the list of those where you have Owner, Editor or Viewer permissions:
+At the command prompt, select a Google Cloud project from the list where you have Owner, Editor, or Viewer permissions:

 Pick cloud project to use: